Helen-Chukwukelu/Database-migration/README.md

 - click on add, destination is 0.0.0.0/0 (don't use this if it is production) then target is IGW created. save it

 ....................................................................................

 **Associate the 2 public subnets we created with the Route table

-From the route table, go to subnet association and click on edit subnet association.
+- From the Route table, go to subnet association and click on edit subnet association.

-select both 2 public subnets and associate
+- select both 2 public subnets and associate

 ** Create 4 private subnets